setmy-info/setmy-info.github.io/src/site/markdown/it/process/analyze/process-branching-requirements.md

 1. Should be possible to add new requirements and bug fixes constantly by wish and need.
 Enhancements adding should not stop.
 2. Enhancements should be released in any order.

+## Environment

+1. Should be auto deployed to dev, test automatically and pre-live, live by user interaction.
+2. Developer should get constant and full (all automatic tests are executed) feedback for task under development.

+## Process

+1. In issue management item should get correct status by process.
+2. Process have to be followed.